 Our Calf strain treatment & rehabilitation consists of four phases.
 In order to progress to the next phase, you must reach specific ‘exit criteria’.
 So whatever type of injury you have, you begin at phase 1 and work through each phase.

 If your injury is severe and recent then you may be on phase 1 for a couple of weeks.
 If your injury is mild or you have been resting for a few days you may progress more quickly.

 Phase 1 Calf strain treatment

 Phase 1 begins as soon as possible after injury and can last anywhere from 48 hours to two weeks or more depending on how bad your injury is.
-The aim in phase 1 is to reduce pain, inflammation and swelling as well as protect your injured muscle from further injury.
+The aim of phase 1 is to reduce pain, inflammation, and swelling as well as protect your injured muscle from further injury.